• Skip to primary navigation

 • Use an ice cream scoop to get evenly sized muffins.

-• Allow muffins to cool 5-10 minutes in pan before removing from muffin tin.
+• Allow muffins to cool for a few minutes in the pan before removing them from the muffin tin.

 • Continue cooling muffins on a baking rack.